 With backups, protecting the backup data itself against a ransomware-type attack is tantamount to either a) paying a ransom in Bitcoin or b) not paying a ransom.

 It’s that simple.

-To protect backup data against ransomware, it is essential to have configurable, immutable snapshot functionality available on the storage being used.
-Without immutable snapshots on the storage, one should just assume in advance that in the event of a ransomware attack, the backups will be compromised, and you’ll be faced with the decision of paying a ransom to get your data back … well, hopefully, you’ll get your data back.
+To protect backup data against ransomware, it is essential to have configurable, automatic snapshot functionality available on the storage being used.
+Without snapshots on the storage, one should just assume in advance that in the event of a ransomware attack, the backups will be compromised, and you’ll be faced with the decision of paying a ransom to get your data back … well, hopefully, you’ll get your data back.